-Discriminatory conduct based on such factors as race, color, religion or creed, sex, national origin, disability, age, ancestry, marital status, sexual orientation, pregnancy, unfavorable discharge from the military, veteran status, or political beliefs, including but not limited to, violations under all federal and state laws, rules, regulations, and/or acts including, but not limited to, Title VII, Title VI, Title IX, Title II, Title III, Americans with Disability Act and the Rehab Act are unacceptable and prohibited in the university.
+Discriminatory conduct based on such factors as race, color, religion or creed, sex, national origin, disability, age, ancestry, marital status, sexual orientation, pregnancy, military service, veteran status, or political beliefs, including but not limited to, violations under all federal and state laws, rules, regulations, and/or acts including, but not limited to, Title VII, Title VI, Title IX, Title II, Title III, Americans with Disability Act, the Rehab Act, Age Discrimination Act, and Florida Civil Rights Act are unacceptable and prohibited in the university.
+In addition, the law prohibits retaliation against an individual for opposing any practices forbidden under this policy, for bringing a complaint of discrimination or harassment, for assisting someone with such a complaint, for attempting to stop such discrimination or harassment.
 In the event a student feels discriminated against by another student, an NSU faculty or staff member, an employee, or a third party, the student should contact the appropriate academic center representative or the university Title IX coordinator, Gay Holliday, associate dean of student affairs, at (954) 262-7280.
-Students may also want to refer to the NSU Grievance Procedures for Nonacademic Disputes.